ivnvxd/pyquest/markdown/12_common_practices.md

 _Common Tools for Managing Virtual Environments:_

-- **venv**: A built-in module in Python 3 that can be used to create virtual environments.
+- [venv](https://docs.python.org/3/library/venv.html): A built-in module in Python 3 that can be used to create virtual environments.
-- **virtualenv**: A third-party tool that provides more features and flexibility for creating and managing virtual environments.
+- [virtualenv](https://virtualenv.pypa.io/en/latest/): A third-party tool that provides more features and flexibility for creating and managing virtual environments.
-- **conda**: A package, dependency, and environment management system that can be used to create and manage virtual environments for Python and other languages.
+- [conda](https://github.com/conda/conda): A package, dependency, and environment management system that can be used to create and manage virtual environments for Python and other languages.
-- **pipenv**: A tool that combines `pip` and `virtualenv` to provide an easy way to manage project dependencies and virtual environments.
+- [pipenv](https://pipenv.pypa.io/en/latest/): A tool that combines `pip` and `virtualenv` to provide an easy way to manage project dependencies and virtual environments.
-- **poetry**: A modern dependency management tool for Python that allows you to declare and manage project dependencies and create virtual environments.
+- [poetry](https://python-poetry.org/): A modern dependency management tool for Python that allows you to declare and manage project dependencies and create virtual environments.

 ```bash
 # Create a new virtual environment using venv